Lease Contracts: Everything You Need to Know

 State and local laws set responsibilities for both landlord and tenant.
 For example, a landlord has to take care of the property and make sure it is habitable, while a tenant pays rent and some or all of the utilities.
 As every house or apartment is different, a generic lease contract may not suit the needs of all lessors.
 Lessors should consult with a lawyer to make sure their lease agreement satisfies all regulations and protects them from any legal action brought about by a tenant.

 If you need help with lease contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.